-- Citizenship in the Digital Age – This is the NYCDOE’s scope and sequence for for digital citizenship instruction for grade 1-12.
-It includes lessons and printable that were created in conjunction with Common Sense Media.
+- Citizenship in the Digital Age – This is the NYCDOE’s scope and sequence for digital citizenship instruction for grade 1-12.
+It includes lessons and printable that was created in conjunction with Common Sense Media.

 - Respect for All – This is the NYCDOE’s training materials and programs for physical and cyberbullying.

 - i-SAFE – This is a decent curriculum that I used in the past when it was free for my school, but there are enough free resources that it’s a hard to justify paying over $100,000 for this.

 - Ever-Fi Ignition – They have a game-based digital literacy and responsibility curriculum geared towards 6-9 grade.
 See more about it below.

 Ever-Fi delivers free digital resources and teaches online courses to teachers on finance, wellness, diversity, and STEM topics.
 Their digital literacy and responsibility platform is called Ignition and uses digital storytelling games to teach about internet safety, cyberbullying, online research, hardware selection, and time management.